After a few months off we are back on the road. Currently we are in Exeter for all of March

 If you have never heard Hope and Social or been to see Bring the Happy, this is what they do:

 Listen to them, buy their albums and make sure you come and see us live!

-Come find us at all the places below, and keep an eye out for more dates being added here.
+Come find us at all the places below, and keep an eye out for more exciting big dates being added here very soon.

 With Exeter Northcott Theatre and Kaleider: